alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 For the record, I when I first started, I sucked as a software engineer candidate.
 Not because I sucked as a developer, but because I lacked the skills to perform adequately in interviews.
 It wasn't all terribad, I did successfully interview for an internship position, that did require some minimal white-board coding.

 However I must have gotten lucky on the whiteboard, because the next time I was presented with that opportunity I failed miserably.
 I was interviewing for a full-time position at Expedia.
-The interviewer and I had a really great report, but then it came to the techincal question.
+The interviewer and I had a really great report, but then it came to the technical question.

 > How do you reverse a linked-list?

 I did pretty much the worst things you can do as a candidate.
-I sat there quietly, with a puzzled look on my face, for what seemed like an eternity, afterwhich I said "Uh, I don't know."
+I sat there quietly, with a puzzled look on my face, for what seemed like an eternity, after which I said "Uh, I don't know."

 The interviewer had this look on his face, like "OH MY GOD THIS GUY IS A MORAN."
 He tried to be courteous but I could tell he was pissed that I wasted his time.

 For my interview at Boeing, I again had a really good report with my interviewer, and was invited for an on-site interview.
 Boeing is actually highly selective of college-hire engineers, however I did not go through a single coding interview while I was there.
-That was pretty much an anomoly in my career as an developer candidate.
+That was pretty much an anomaly in my career as an developer candidate.
 Lucky for me, I was surrounded by some of the smartest engineers in the company, and I was able to learn quite a bit.

 ### The Middle Years